Electric Train Tablet Instruments

 Two things happened when the slide was pulled out.
 Firstly, it opened a pair of contacts in the line wire circuit, which broke the electrical communication between A and B until such time as the slide had been pushed fully home again.
 (The '1 beat' acknowledgement sent by A after removing his tablet also served to confirm to B that electrical communication had been restored.)
 The temporary interruption in the electrical circuit between the two instruments meant that the galvanometer needles in both instruments returned to their normal position, so signalman B would know that the slide had been withdrawn at A and he could cease to hold down on his plunger.
 Secondly, withdrawal of the slide also rotated a commutator within the instrument at A which reversed the polarity of the connections to the bell plunger and the polarised relay, so that the instrument at A was now 'out of phase' with the instrument at B. This meant that, if B were to send a further 'plunge' to A, the polarised relay at A would not then close the contacts required to release the slide lock, so A could not incorrectly remove a second tablet.
 Also, if A were now to plunge to B, the current being sent down the line wire from A would be of the wrong polarity to enable the signalman at B to withdraw a tablet as well.
 The action of pushing the empty slide back into the instrument had no effect on the commutator, whilst a hinged bar underneath the slide, which projected up into the tablet recess, ensured that the slide could not be pushed back into the instrument with a tablet in the recess.

 Note: By the time of the 1925 SR instructions the 'hold down' time on the last beat of the 'Release Tablet' signal had been reduced to 3 seconds and the 'Departure' signal was now described as the 'Train Entering Section' signal.
-At some date between 1925 and 1930 the SR revised their ETT instructions for the L&BR and brought them more into line with their practice elsewhere, and it is known that those revised instructions were still in use in 1934.
-(Click here for the 1930 instructions.)
+At some date between 1925 and 1930 the SR revised their ETT instructions for the L&BR and brought them more into line with their practice elsewhere.
 The main change was that the use of separate 'Warning' and 'Release tablet' signals was abolished and replaced by 'Is Line Clear' bell-codes.
 If A wished to send a train to B then he sent just the appropriate 'Is Line Clear' bell-code to B who, if the line to B was clear and he could accept the train, would acknowledge the signal and hold down on his bell plunger on the last beat, after which A could withdraw his tablet as before.
+The revised instructions were included in a set of new Special Instructions issued to all the L&BR signal-boxes in 1930 (click here to see the example for Woody Bay); these instructions were generic in nature and described the method of working at a passing-loop, but were issued unchanged to Barnstaple Town and Lynton boxes anyway!
+It is known that those revised instructions were still in use in 1934.

 The later SR instructions do not specify the actual bell-codes for each signal, instead referring simply to the 'prescribed signal', so it is presumed therefore that the L&BR then used the bell-codes listed in the contemporary SR "Standard Regulations for Train Signalling".
 In the 1930 edition the 'Is Line Clear' codes included 3 pause 1 for passenger trains, 3 pause 2 for goods trains and 4 pause 1 for light engines.
 The 'Train Arrived' signal (3 beats) had become 'Train Out of Section' and probably was given now as the standard 2 pause 1 beats, and it may be the case also that the 'Error' signal (8 beats) had been replaced by the 'Cancel' signal of 3 pause 5.